Board of Directors

 Kenai Peninsula, Alaska

-Jennifer N. Adams was elected to the Doyon Foundation board in November 2019 for a three-year term and is currently serving as the secretary/treasurer of the board.
+Jennifer N. Adams was elected to the Doyon Foundation board in November 2019 and is currently serving as the board chair.
 Her Koyukon Athabascan name is Ł’oyenaadleno and her Inupiaq name is Iñukualuk.
 She serves as chair of the language revitalization committee and is a member of the finance committee.

 Originally from Allakaket and currently residing on the Kenai Peninsula, Adams is the daughter of the late Bob Maguire (from Lake Chelan, Washington) and the late Cora (Moses) Maguire from Allakaket.
 Her maternal grandparents are Johnson Bergman Moses of Allakaket and the late Bertha (Nictune) Moses of Alatna.
 Her paternal grandparents are the late Hugh and Irene Maguire of Lake Chelan, Washington.
 She has three adult children and her husband is Fred Adams, whose family is from Kotzebue and Illinois.